Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: High-dimensional consistency of an empirical Bayes model for structure learning

 \begin{remark} The universal constant $t$ can be chosen arbitrarily large.
-Given any $t > 0$, in order that Theorem~\ref{th:sel0} holds, we just need to choose $c_2 = O(\din)$ accordingly and assume that the universal constant $\Cb$ in Assumption~\ref{A:beta} is sufficiently large. \end{remark}
+Given any $t > 0$, in order that Theorem~\ref{th:sel0} holds, we can always choose some $c_2$ that has same order as $\din$ and assume that the universal constant $\Cb$ in Assumption~\ref{A:beta} is sufficiently large. \end{remark}

-As a corollary, the strong selection consistency for a single DAG selection problem with ordering $\sigma$ can be obtained using Assumptions~\ref{A:size2} and~\ref{A:beta2}.
-This result was also proved in~\citet{lee2019minimax} under similar assumptions, but the method we use is different (the primary goal of~\citet{lee2019minimax} was to derive minimax posterior convergence rates for the weighted adjacency matrix.)
+As a corollary, the strong selection consistency for a single DAG selection problem with ordering $\sigma$ can be obtained by replacing Assumptions~\ref{A:size} and~\ref{A:beta} with Assumptions~\ref{A:size2} and~\ref{A:beta2}.
+This result was also proved in~\citet{lee2019minimax} under similar assumptions, but the method we use is different (the primary goal of~\citet{lee2019minimax} was to derive minimax posterior convergence rates for the weighted adjacency matrix).
+Note that if $\sigma$ is an ordering of $G^*$, then $G^*_\sigma = G^*$.